Exabyte-io/documentation/docs/jobs-cli/batch-scripts/general-structure.md

 ## 3. Directives

 As introduced [here](overview.md#implementation), we make use of the **Portable Batch System (PBS)** protocol for organizing job scheduling on our platform.
-A comprehensive set of **PBS directives** is available for setting the relevant job parameters, such as allocating the necessary [computational resources](../../infrastructure/compute/parameters.md).
+A comprehensive set of **PBS  Resource Management Directives** is available for setting the relevant job parameters, such as allocating the necessary [computational resources](../../infrastructure/compute/parameters.md).

 These directives are the object of a [dedicated review](directives.md).